JasDaRogue/Hitbox-Leverless-Arcade-Controller-/README.md

 # Hitbox-Leverless-Arcade-Controller

 This is a personal diy project.
 A Hitbox Leverless Arcade Controller is a controller specifically made for fighting video games like Tekken and Street Fighter.
 The term leverless comes from the fact that unlike a normal arcade stick which utilizes an arcade stick for movement, a lever controller uses buttons.
+Currently a work in progress because wirings have to finished.

 FEATURES: